-Jennifer Quintero is a Junior at Florida International University currently majoring in Sustainability and the Environment and Public Administration with the goal of working in the public sector as an environmental educator and policy maker.
-Between studying full time and participating in extracurriculars, she works part-time for Miami-Dade County Parks and Recreation as an environmental educator.
-During the semester she also works as a naturalist on campus giving tours and leading volunteers on the university’s nature preserve all in the hopes of encouraging a culture of sustainability.
+Jennifer Quintero is a Senior at Florida International University currently majoring in Sustainability and the Environment and Public Administration with the goal of working in the public sector as an environmental educator and policy maker.
+Between studying full-time and participating in extracurriculars, she works part-time for Miami-Dade County Parks and Recreation as an environmental educator.
+During the semester she also works as a naturalist on campus giving tours and leading volunteers on the university’s Nature Preserve, all in the hopes of encouraging a culture of sustainability.
 When not working she enjoys hiking, kayaking, and learning all there is to know about the outdoors.

 Deering as Text